JanithDisanayake/Arduino-Robot/README.md

 ## How It avoids obstacles
 <br>
-The basic principle behind the working of ultrasonic sensor is to note down the time  <br>
+  The basic principle behind the working of ultrasonic sensor is to note down the time taken by sensor to transmit ultrasonic beams and <br>
-taken by sensor to transmit ultrasonic beams and receiving the ultrasonic beams after <br>
+  receiving the ultrasonic beams after hitting the surface. <br>
-hitting the surface.
-Then further the distance is calculated.
+  Then further the distance is calculated. <br>
 <br><br>
   <img src="/readme-essentials/RAD oa1.png" width="600">
 <br>